Undulating, great paths, good views

 - If you are not visiting The Candlestick, continue south down the BOAT following it round until it emerges on West End Lane.
 Here you turn left and follow the lane round as it drops down to Wildhill.
 Here you can have refreshments at The Woodman.

-- Leave the car park via the bachelor gate at the south end.
+- Leave the car park via the gate at the south end.

-- Cross the field, go over a footbridge, through another bachelor gate, across another field, another footbridge and emerge into a large field via a third bachelor gate.
+- Cross the field, go over a footbridge, through another gate, across another field, another footbridge and emerge into a large field via a third gate.

 - Turn right keeping the field on your left and the hedgerow on your right until you reach a gap in the hedge.